 Frequently Asked Questions

-Below are a list of frequently asked questions about the Wisconsin COVID-19 Vaccine Registry.
-If you cannot find answers to your questions below, or you need help registering, you can call the DHS vaccine hotline for assistance toll-free at (844) 684-1064.
+Below are frequently asked questions about the Wisconsin COVID-19 Vaccine Registry.
+If you cannot find answers to your questions below, call 211 for vaccine assistance.

 Where do I go to register for a COVID-19 vaccine using the vaccine registry?